khayeuemvcl/Kaiyo-Bot/README.md

 # Kaiyo Discord Bot
-Small, lightweight bot for discord using discord.js
+Small, lightweight bot for discord using discord.js to coincide with an osu! private server

 # Commands
 * Bonk